A collection of cultural magazines.

 Collection of digitized cultural magazines published in Argentina, Chile, Cuba, Ecuador and Puerto Rico during the period between 1880 and 1930.
 DFG viewer allows for enlargement of images.

-Presents materials from church and parish archives in Brazil, Colombia, Cuba and Spanish Florida.
+Formerly "Ecclesiastical and Secular Sources for Slave Societies."
+Presents materials from church and parish archives in Brazil, Colombia, Cuba and Spanish Florida documenting the history of Africans and their descendants in the Atlantic World.

 Provides access to unique primary sources on 19th-century Colombian history and culture.
 The result of a half-century of collecting on three continents, the collection is one of the largest and most wide-ranging in the United States.
 Materials are grouped into three separate types: broadsides, 1825-1972; pamphlets (including novenas), 1785-1969; and programas, 1819-1914.